Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The Ladybirds arrive at Woolworths (1985)

 In 1984 Woolworths approached Coats Viyella to explore the possibility of securing exclusive rights to the Ladybird brand in the UK.
-The British store chain had recently changed hands and was keen to rebuild its reputation for quality and to expand its range of children's clothing.
+The British chain had recently changed hands and wanted to establish a new children's clothing range with a reputation for quality.

-The companies launched a small trial while work continued to design and source complete new ranges of fashions.
-The sample stores sold their try-outs virtually as soon as they went on sale, proving the potential and confirming the tie-up.
-A national roll-out was planned for the Spring of 1986, which is covered in a separate exhibit, here in the Original Virtual Museum.
+The companies launched a small trial to inform a new range plan and sourcing strategy.
+The test stores sold their try-outs virtually as soon as they went on sale, proving the potential beyond doubt.
+A national roll-out was planned for the Spring of 1986, which is covered in a separate Museum exhibit.

 In the year 2000, 16 years after the launch of Ladybird at Woolworths, as part of a corporate restructuring programme following a dip in their profits, Coats Viyella decided to make changes to their Contract Manufacturing and Viyella International Divisions.
 The Ladybird name, including the worldwide brand rights, was sold outright to Woolworths.